Snail Pace Transformations

 5. Make Batches

-A few times in the handmade gift ideas list above you saw me mention that, “This idea is cheaper if you make more than one.”
-The reason is that usually, you can’t buy just enough supplies or ingredients to make only one or it is cheaper to purchase the items in bulk.
+A few times in the handmade gift ideas listed above, you saw me mention, “This idea is cheaper if you make more than one.”
+The reason is that you usually can’t buy just enough supplies or ingredients to make only one, or it is cheaper to purchase the items in bulk.
 Making several of one type of gift also makes it easier to fit a tool you need into your budget, as the cost of it can be divided by the amount of gifts you are making.

 Batch gifts are great for co-workers, hostesses, and kids in the same age range.
 I like making a few extras for last-minute gifts for people I wasn’t expecting to see over the holidays.